zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-pvcs/volume-placement-strategies/examples/vol-placement-iopriority.md

 ### Step 2: Reference the VolumePlacementStrategy in your StorageClass

-Now reference the VolumePlacementStrategy in your StorageClass using the key `placement_strategy` in the parameters section.
+Reference the VolumePlacementStrategy in your StorageClass using the key `placement_strategy` in the parameters section.
 Alternately, you can also use the same key in the PVC annotations.

 ```text